githubtty/Java-code-runner/README.md

 and double click on java file runner.exe

-if want to create a .jar file name your file host.jar and double click on jar files runner.exe
+if want to create a .jar file name your file host.jar and double click on jar files runner.exe.

+If face any issue tell me. https://github.com/Olivercode10/Java-code-runner.git.

 Created by Oliver.